RBoisselet/ezproxy/menu/README.md

 ### Styling

-EZProxy manages external CSS and JavaScript so I used Bootsrap 3 to add a minimalist header and footer and make the page responsive.
+EZProxy manages external CSS and JavaScript so I used Bootstrap 3 to add a minimalist header and footer and make the page responsive.
 The database list is displayed in a table.
 See menu-exemple.htm and style.css.

 ### Sorting, searching, and highlighting